 \subsection{Ablation Studies}

 We perform a series of ablation experiments on the FLAIR-HUB validation split to analyze the impact of the key design choices in CASWiT.
-Unless otherwise stated, all variants use a Swin-Base backbone and are trained under identical conditions (20 epochs, crop size 512$\times$512, no data augmentation).
+Unless otherwise stated, all variants use a Swin-B backbone and are trained under identical conditions (20 epochs, crop size 512$\times$512, no data augmentation).
 We systematically vary the cross-attention pattern, the auxiliary LR supervision weight $\alpha$, the gating mechanism, and the SSL initialization.
 Results are summarized in Table~\ref{tab:ablation}.

 \paragraph{Cross-attention.} To isolate the effect of cross-scale fusion, we remove the LR/context branch and disable all cross-attention modules.
-This effectively reduces CASWiT to a standard Swin-Base encoder with a UPerNet decoder, i.e., the RGB baseline used in the FLAIR-HUB paper.
+This effectively reduces CASWiT to a standard Swin-B encoder with a UPerNet decoder, i.e., the RGB baseline used in the FLAIR-HUB paper.
 On the validation set, this single-stream baseline reaches 70.11~mIoU.
 When enabling all-stage cross-attention without LR supervision ($\alpha{=}0$), performance increases to 70.30~mIoU, and further rises to 71.40~mIoU once auxiliary LR supervision is added ($\alpha{=}0.5$).
-This corresponds to a gain of +1.29~mIoU over the re-trained Swin-Base baseline, indicating that explicit context aware fusion is responsible of the improvement.
-We also verified that our Swin-Base reproduction closely matches the official FLAIR-HUB RGB results on the test set (see Sec.~\ref{sec:experiments}), which validates our implementation and training setup.
+This corresponds to a gain of +1.29~mIoU over the re-trained Swin-B baseline, indicating that the improvement comes from explicit context-aware fusion.
+We also verified that our Swin-B reproduction closely matches the official FLAIR-HUB RGB results on the test set (see \S~\ref{sec:quantitative_results}), which validates our implementation and training setup.

 \paragraph{Stage-wise fusion.} We compare cross-attention applied only at the first stage, only at the last stage, and at all four encoder stages.
 Using cross-attention exclusively at the last stage (Stage-4 only) already provides a strong improvement over the single-stream baseline (71.32 vs.\ 70.11~mIoU), confirming that injecting LR context at a high semantic level is beneficial.
 Relying on the first stage alone is less effective (69.89~mIoU), suggesting that early low-level interaction is not sufficient by itself.
 Our full CASWiT-Base model, which performs stage-wise fusion at all levels, achieves the best overall result (71.40~mIoU), indicating that combining early and late cross-scale interactions yields the most balanced trade-off between fine detail and global coherence.